NotFloofy/Dark-Galaxy/README.md

 # Dark-Galaxy
-Credit to vodka for making the original, i just edited the background and some stuff.
+Credit to Rairof for making the original, i just edited the background and some stuff.